BstLabs/medium-articles/how_to_convert_python_functions/article.md

 In original article following Python libraries were shown for building a *vaccination QR code* for you : argparse, Click, Typer, Docopt, Fire.

-We want to extend this article by using [dynacli](https://pypi.org/project/dynacli/).
+We want to extend this article by using [DynaCLI](https://pypi.org/project/dynacli/).
 There is fair enough comparison between libraries [DynaCLI vs. Alternatives](https://bstlabs.github.io/py-dynacli/advanced/why/).

 ## What are we building?

 The core concept behind our changes is to ease down the process of building CLI applications by focusing only on Python code itself.
-To keep it simple dynacli generates help messages from the Python function docstrings and the function arguments are converted to CLI commands.
+To keep it simple DynaCLI generates help messages from the Python function docstrings and the function arguments are converted to CLI commands.

 Sounds interesting?
 Let's start.